 Turmeric, and thus curcumin, has been used in traditional Hindu medicine for at least a thousand years for various ailments, including joint disorders and arthritis.
-However, it has been only in the past 20 to 30 years that resveratrol has been studied in laboratories and humans for its effects on inflammation and arthritis, which have been promising and the mechanism of action seems to be at the bone and cartilage targeted by the immune system’s osteoblast cells.
+However, only in the past 20 to 30 years has resveratrol been studied in laboratories and in humans for its effects on inflammation and arthritis.
+These studies have been promising and the mechanism of action seems to be at the bone and cartilage targeted by the immune system’s osteoblast cells.